Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 ## ContextBridge UI

 The `application` directory contains the source code for the ContextBridge UI, backend routing, and data feed configuration.
+The demo site is locally hosted and powered by the python package 'Flask'.
 Below are demo images showcasing the model's capabilities and the user interface design, including input and output views.

 ![ContextBridge UI Demo](application/ContextBRIDGE%20frontend.PNG)
 ![ContextBridge Process](application/ContextBRIDGE%20processed.png)